smessing/Hog/log/notes_4_9.md

 * Get Ubuntu/Eclipse installed ASAP.
 * Add DerivedType productions to grammar (CUP file).
 * Make edits to LRM/Tutorial based on Aho and Melanie's comments.
+* Choose a class in our codebase to be in charge of.

 ## Kurry
 * Implement SymbolTable and related classes (Identifier, IdentifierAttributes and their implementations), goal: rough draft by meeting.

 ## Jason
-* Finish automated Lexer tests
+* Finish automated Lexer tests.
 * Flesh out AST tree tests (write some failing ones for things not yet implemented).
-* Choose one of Typer, Validator or JavaGenerator to be in charge of.

 ## Sam
 * Schedule Aho meeting for next week.